aramis-lab/clinica/docs/Pipelines/DWI_Connectome.md

 # `dwi-connectome` - Computation of structural connectome from corrected DWI datasets

-This pipeline computes a weighted graph encoding anatomical connections between a set of brain regions from corrected DWI datasets.
+The `dwi-connectome` pipeline computes a weighted graph encoding anatomical connections between a set of brain regions from corrected DWI datasets.

 To aim that, it relies on the **MRtrix3** [[Tournier et al., 2012](https://doi.org/10.1002/ima.22005)] software to compute the constrained spherical deconvolution diffusion model, perform probabilistic tractography and computes a connectome using the Desikan & Destrieux atlases from **FreeSurfer**.